Billionaire Saudi banking tycoon dead at 79, family says

 Billionaire Saudi businessman Saleh Abdullah Kamel, who founded the banking and real estate conglomerate Dallah Albaraka Group, has died, according to relatives quoted in the kingdom's media.
 He was 79.
-People close to Kamel told The Associated Press he died at the Dr. Samir Abbas Hospital in the city of Jiddah, where he was taken after suffering a heart attack early on Tuesday.
+People close to Kamel told The Associated Press he died at the Dr Samir Abbas Hospital in the city of Jeddah, where he was taken after suffering a heart attack early on Tuesday.

 Kamel's son and the CEO of Dallah Albaraka Group, Abdullah Kamel, was quoted in the state-linked Okaz newspaper that he oversees as saying that funeral prayers will be held Tuesday afternoon in Mecca's Grand Mosque, which has been closed to visitors amid the coronavirus pandemic.
 The fact that his funeral prayers are being permitted at the mosque, which is home to Islam's holiest site, reflects Kamel's prominence and stature in Saudi Arabia.

-A multi-million dollar donation in 2010 established the Abdallah S. Kamel Center for the Study of Islamic Law and Civilization at Yale Law School in the U.S.
+A multi-million dollar donation in 2010 established the Abdallah S Kamel Centre for the Study of Islamic Law and Civilization at Yale Law School in the US..

 ALSO READ